mlailab-skku/mlailab-skku.github.io/_pages/about.md

 Machine Learning Lab (ML Lab) focuses on the research about optimization methods for large-scale machine learning and image processing/computer vision/recommender system methods using deep neural network and machine learning.
 The Lab is directed by Prof. Joon Hee Choi from 2019.

 # Recent News
 * September 1, 2019.
-Joon Hee Choi joined in the Department of Software at Sungkyunkwan University.
+Joon Hee Choi joined the Department of Software at Sungkyunkwan University.